kaalep/ESP32-lightspeed-camera/README.md

 The output data is saved in a raw custom format onto the SD card in a file named "DATA.BIN".
 This file has 2 different modes, both need a program to turn it into a playable mp4 video.

-Pixels in each mode are stacked in the following zigzag pattern starting from the top-left:
+Pixels in each mode are stacked in the following zigzag pattern starting from the top-left (this is also the scan pattern, it minimizes stress on the sensor cables):

 <img width="959" height="651" alt="image" src="https://github.com/user-attachments/assets/899d1163-4672-4d08-8759-e2f2e476c45b" />

 Every pixel contains all of the data necessary to turn it into a complete single-pixel video.
 It is not the frames that are stored sequentially, it is the single pixel videos.

+The camera code has video parameters. timing_resolution is the amount of sub-sample divisions (base sample rate multiplier), analog_depth is the amount of different reference voltage steps scanned and analog_step_mv is the amount the reference voltage is changed each step.
+Noisefloor_mv is the sensor voltage considered as total darkness.

+Sample-length is basically the video lenth, it is the amount of bytes read in each SPI transaction. to calculate the video length in nanoseconds use this formula: sample_length x 8 x 3.125

 ***3.1.
 The raw format***